-Meanwhile, Nate visits Zoe and her dad and Zoe blames herself since she's the one who notice something's bothering his dad and tells him to call the cops and this happens, quoting Matt, "Be careful, Zoe.
+Meanwhile, Nate visits Zoe and her dad and Zoe blames herself: she's the one who noticed Kerrigan was upset and encouraged him to call the cops.
+She quotes Matt, "Be careful, Zoe.
 There are wolves in the world."
 Nate tells her he's not wrong.

 The next day, the team sets a plan to get Leary to the State Police and report that O'Hare tried to kill him by using the 250 grand money as a frame-up.
-Eliot, who's been following Leary, and tells them that Leary is at the warehouse where Nate and O'Hare are making the deal and heading towards them.
+Eliot, who's been following Leary, tells them that Leary is at the warehouse where Nate and O'Hare are making the deal and heading towards them.
 Leary begins arguing with O'Hare and Nate tells the crew (with the new ear-buds) that [[CorruptCorporateExecutive Leary's the boss]] and decides to make up the plan as they go.
-Leary notices Nate and tells them to kill him but Nate reminds him that he was suppose to bring the 'good-faith payment' under the assumption that O'Hare's in charge.
-Leary tells Nate that he's in charge and came up with the bailout plan to begin with and will make loads of cash even they did get caught.
+Leary notices Nate and tells them to kill him.
+Nate interrupts, telling him that he was suppose to bring the 'good-faith payment' under the assumption that O'Hare's in charge.
+Leary tells Nate that he's in charge and came up with the bailout plan to begin with and will make loads of cash.
 Just then, Eliot is captured by the thugs who find a state trooper badge when they search him.

 Back at [=McRory's=] Pub, The Kerrigans thank Nate for helping them out as Nate gives them the check from the IRS as Matt was the first to figure out the tax fraud.
 Zoe comes up and gives Nate a hug.